sismo-core/sismo-connect-onchain-sample-project/README.md

-# Sismo Connect - Getting Started Onchain Repository
+# Sismo Connect - Onchain Sample Project Repository

 This repository aims at providing simple examples on how to integrate Sismo Connect onchain while allowing you to test the integration locally as easily as possible.